yorikvanhavre/priceAPI/README.md

 the search terms.
 Use a | character to separate alternative search term (entries containing one OR the other will be retrieved).

+**Options:**

-Options: --location=XXX: Specify a city or country name to limit the search to.
+`--location=XXX`: Specify a city or country name to limit the search to.

-         --source=XXX  : Specify a source name or comma-separated list of source names to limit the search to.
+`--source=XXX`: Specify a source name or comma-separated list of source names to limit the search to.

+`--code=XXX`: Searches for a specific code.
+Dots and hyphens are ignored.

-Example: priceapi.py --source=PMSP alvenaria 14cm
+Example: `priceapi.py --source=PMSP alvenaria 14cm`

 The API can also be used from python: